isfonzar/isfonzar.github.io/programming/php/understanding-psr-in-php.markdown

 ---
-layout: post
+layout: page
-title:  "Understanding PSR in PHP"
 date:   2019-08-10 08:25:31 +0200
-categories: programming php
+title: Understanding PSR in PHP
 ---

-# Understanding PSR in PHP

 **PSR** in PHP stands for **PHP Standard Recommendation** and its purpose is to help standardize some programming concepts in PHP.